Last revision: June 18, 2026

 Information security is a high priority for DXC.
 To protect Personal Data and other confidential information, and to maintain its accuracy and integrity, we have implemented appropriate administrative, technical, and physical safeguards.
 These are designed to prevent unauthorized access, use or disclosure of Personal Data.
 We hold third parties with whom we share Personal Data to the same high information security standards.

 We apply the same rigor to maintaining the accuracy of Personal Data.
 We will retain Personal Data only for as long as legally required or permitted and in accordance with DXC Records and Data Management Policy.
-Retention periods are determined based on the nature of the data, the purposes for which it is processed, applicable legal and regulatory requirements, and legitimate business needs

-As required by applicable laws, DXC provides you with reasonable access to Personal Data that you provided to us; we also give you a reasonable ability to review and correct your data or ask for anonymization or deletion.
-Depending on your jurisdiction, you may have additional rights under applicable privacy and data protection laws, such as the right to opt out of certain processing activities or to request data portability.
-To protect your privacy and security, we will take reasonable steps to verify your identity before granting access to your data.
-We may, for example, require a password and user ID to log into an application and/or other unique personal identifiers.
-To submit your request, please email DXC Global Data Protection (GDP) Program at privacy@dxc.com and provide your legal name, relationship with DXC Technology, and country/state of residency.
+Depending on your jurisdiction, you may have additional rights under applicable laws, such as the right to opt out of certain processing activities or request data portability.
+To protect your privacy and security, we may take reasonable steps to verify your identity before responding to a request.
+To submit a request, please email Privacy at privacy@dxc.com and provide your legal name, relationship with DXC Technology, and country/state of residency.

 DXC is committed to resolving any privacy complaints pertaining to DXC's collection and use of your Personal Data.
 Please send any privacy-related complaints or requests to privacy@dxc.com.